 The directive on non-financial reporting sets out the contours of the binding reporting obligations concerning non-financial information applicable to a certain category of companies.
 The directive applies to large undertakings which are public-interest entities such as publicly-listed companies, banks and insurers employing more than 500 staff members.
 In their reports they are expected to disclose information on their strategies in the fields of the environment, social and worker concerns, human rights, the fight against corruption and boardroom diversity.

-In its 2011-2014 CSR strategy, the Commission stresses that social and environmental concerns are to to be given a greater bearing on public procurement.
+In its 2011-2014 CSR strategy, the Commission stresses that social and environmental concerns are to be given a greater bearing on public procurement.
 For example, the revised version of EU procurement law creates the option of doing more to leverage tenders in support of strategic goals such as the promotion of social, environmental and innovative objectives.
 This is a boon to companies whose corporate responsibility extends all the way to their production and supply chains, and it creates incentives for companies to comply with international corporate responsibility standards (e.g. ILO's core labour standards).

 Revision of the CSR Directive: reporting obligations to be expanded significantly